Can Exercise Help Children with Cerebral Palsy?

 Cerebral Palsy Physical Therapy

-Physical therapy is different than both solo exercises and team sporting events.
-Physical therapy is a rehabilitative health discipline that helps improve and maintain optimal levels of physical movement and function of the extremities.
+Physical therapy is different from both solo exercises and team sports.
+This rehabilitative health discipline helps improve and maintain optimal levels of physical movement and function of the extremities.

 Physical therapy typically focuses on areas of physical limitation.
-For example, a child with muscle weakness in their right arm may work with a physical therapist to alleviate the symptom.
-This may involve doing exercises specific to that arm, or it may involve exercises where the right arm is used in conjunction with other parts of the body to improve coordination and strength.
+For example, a child with right-arm muscle weakness may work with a physical therapist to alleviate the symptoms.
+This may involve exercises specific to that arm, or it may involve exercises that use the right arm in conjunction with other parts of the body to improve coordination and strength.

 Generally, physical therapy does the following:

 While exercises and team sports can be done pretty much anywhere, physical therapy is generally done under the supervision of a trained and licensed physical therapist.
-Physical therapy can be done at the therapist’s office, school or even a recreational center.
-You will work with your physical therapist to determine the most optimal environment for your child’s progress and development.
+Physical therapy can be done at the therapist’s office, at the school, or even at a recreational center.
+You will work with your physical therapist to determine the optimal environment for your child’s progress and development.

 Your child’s physical therapist will develop a routine unique to their specific needs and symptoms.
-Physical therapy is also designed to minimize pain, meaning your child will be working to improve their physical fitness in a way that does not cause any harm.
+Physical therapy is also designed to minimize pain, so your child can improve their physical fitness without causing harm.

 Managing Cerebral Palsy Through Exercise

-Each case of cerebral palsy is unique with its own symptoms and physical limitations.
+Each case of cerebral palsy is unique, with its own symptoms and physical limitations.
 Work with your medical provider to determine which exercises best fit your child’s needs.
-There are differences between exercises done through physical therapy and exercises done for leisure and recreation.
+There are differences between exercises performed in physical therapy and those performed for leisure and recreation.
 A medical provider can help you figure out which mix best suits your child.